Skip to main content

 Special Topics Courses

-Departments are encouraged to try out new course material on an experimental basis through the use of a Special Topics course number before formally proposing as a new course with a permanent number.
+Departments are encouraged to try out new course material on an experimental basis through the use of a Special Topics course number under two conditions:

-• The experimental course is proposed as a new course with a permanent number in CIM prior to its being scheduled for a third time.
-This ensures that the course can stand in student curricula and audits under a permanent number.
+prior to its being scheduled for a third time.
+This ensures that the course can stand in student audits under that number.

-Special Topics courses should have special topic IDs in order to illustrate on a student’s schedule and transcript the content of the special topics offering.
-To create a specific title for the special topics offering, contact the University Scheduling Office in Registration and Records to establish the title for use when scheduling the section of the course for an upcoming term.
-Notes about the content of the special topics (course description, contact information) can be added to the section offering of the course by the departmental scheduling officer in the “notes” section of the schedule.
+Special Topics courses should have special topic IDs – these will appear on a student’s schedule and transcript.
+To create a specific title for the special topics offering, contact the University Scheduling Office in Registration and Records to establish the title for use during scheduling.
+Notes about the content of the special topics (course description, contact information) can be added to the section information by the departmental scheduling officer in the “notes” section of Maintain Schedule of Classes.

 GEP Special Topics Courses